adnan1306/adnan1306.github.io/_pages/about.md

 ---

-* I am a PhD student at the Vector Institute and the University of Calgary, supervised by [Dr. Yani Ioannou](https://yani.ai/) and [Dr. Rahul Krishnan](https://www.cs.toronto.edu/~rahulgk/).
-* My research goal is to make large foundational models, such as LLMs, smaller and efficient.
+I am a PhD student at the Vector Institute and the University of Calgary, supervised by [Dr. Yani Ioannou](https://yani.ai/) and [Dr. Rahul Krishnan](https://www.cs.toronto.edu/~rahulgk/).
+My research goal is to make large foundational models, such as LLMs, smaller and efficient.
 Currently, my work focuses on developing efficient training methods for Sparse Neural Networks.
 I am also interested in understanding the training dynamics of (Sparse) Neural Networks, weight/permutation symmetries of Deep Neural Networks, and their effect on optimization and developing a better understanding of the loss landscape.
-Previously, I worked on Neural Tangent Kernel to better understand Shortcut Learning in Neural Networks.
-* My research is supported by NSERC, Borealis AI, Digital Research Alliance of Canada and Killiam Fellowship.
-* I received my Bachelor’s Degree in Electronics & Electrical Engineering from the Indian Institute of Technology Guwahati and a MASc degree from the University of Waterloo.
+Previously, I worked on the Neural Tangent Kernel to better understand Shortcut Learning in Neural Networks.
+My research is supported by NSERC, Borealis AI, Digital Research Alliance of Canada and Killiam Fellowship.
+I received my Bachelor’s Degree in Electronics & Electrical Engineering from the Indian Institute of Technology Guwahati and a MASc degree from the University of Waterloo.
+Feel free to reach out to me if you would like to discuss research or collaborate.

 # Academic Services: